wehelie/docker-php/README.md

 A Container is an instance of that image running as a process
 - You can have many containers running off the same image

+# Starting a Nginx Webserver

+> docker container run --publish 80:80 nginx

+What is happenning?
+- Download image 'nginx' form Docker Hub
+- Started a new container from that image
+- Opened port 80 on the host IP

+If we don't want to run this in the foreground, we can add the following:

+> docker container run --publish 80:80 --detach nginx

+Now, it is running the background.
+We also get back a unique container id.

+# docker container ls
+- lists running containers

+- names are generated from an open-source list of scientists and hackers i.e. priceless_pare

+However, you can specify name for a container by running the following command

+> docker container run --publish 80:80 --detach --name webhost nginx

+# docker container stop + (container id)
+- stops containers but does not remove it

+# How to see logs for --detached containers

+> docker container logs [name of the host]

+To get more options, you can use --help

+# Remove Containers

+> docker container rm [container id(s)]

+# What happens in the background when we run the `docker container run` command

+1. looks for the image specified at the end of the command locally in image cache

+if it does not find it there,

+2. Then it looks in the remote image repo (defaults to Docker Hub)

+3. Downloads the latest version (nginx: latest by default)